lolaabraham2/DevEnv/README.md

 # Automation-Devops-King
-* A vagrant project with an ubuntu box with the tools needed to do DevOps
+* Ubuntu box with the tools needed for DevOps Engineers

 # tools included
 * Terraform 11.11